 You can also purchase a weekly or monthly subscription for Rome.
 With € 24 you buy a 7-day subscription valid until midnight of the 7th day, including the day of your first validation.
 Also with this ticket, you can travel for an unlimited number of rides all around the territory of the city of Rome.

 For a few years now, it’s become very popular the myCicero app where you can purchase tickets from Atac, Trenitalia, private coach companies operating the Lazio region like Schiaffini, shuttle bus operator SIT, SEATOUR that travels to Cerveteri and Ladispoli, and ROMEAIRPORTBUS connecting Roma Termini to both Ciampino and Fiumicino airports.
-The myCicero app is quite handy also if Rome is just one stop in your Italy itinerary because you can buy the tickets for local transports in many other cities and regions.
+The myCicero app is quite handy also if Rome is just one stop in your Italy itinerary because you can buy the tickets for local transport in many other cities and regions.